Wexford F.C.: Reborn as Wexford FC

 In September 2017, the club announced that Wexford Supporters' Trust, a supporter's co-op, were to take ownership of the club.
 The club finished their first season under the new name in 7th place in the First Division.
 After poor results Locke was let go by the club in 2018, with Brian O'Sullivan appointed as the new manager for the 2019 season.
 In the latter half of the season, centre back Darragh O'Connor made a transfer to Premier League side Leicester City FC.

 In May 2021, Brian O'Sullivan departed as manager by mutual consent after 7 defeats from the first 7 games of the season.

 Ian Ryan was appointed as the new senior team manager in May 2021.
-Ryan had an immediate impact at the club, bringing Wexford to the FAI Cup quarter final (equalling their best ever finish) and late season wins over UCD, Bray Wanderers, Athlone Town, Cobh Ramblers and Cabinteely.
+Ryan had an immediate impact at the club, bringing Wexford to the FAI Cup quarter final and late season wins over UCD, Bray Wanderers, Athlone Town, Cobh Ramblers and Cabinteely.
 Wexford finished third in the table based on the final series of games, boding well for the following year.